jasonshamilton/MSBuild17/ContainerDependencies.md

 ## Enabling a Distribution Model for Azure Hosted APIs

-This section summarizes a summary playbook for using Publish APIs using WSDL / Swagger for Hybrid Hosting API Management
+This section summarizes a playbook for using Publish APIs using WSDL / Swagger for Hybrid Hosting with Azure API Management

 - See: [Publishing Metadata](https://msdn.microsoft.com/en-us/library/aa751951(v=vs.110).aspx)
 - See: [SwashBuckle Plugin](https://github.com/domaindrivendev/Swashbuckle)